christian-becker/tac_plus/README.md

 ---

 ## how to use it
-If you just want to use the container from docker hub - proceed with step 3.
+If you just want to use the container from docker hub, create the directories and configurations - then proceed with step 2.

 ### 1.)
 OPTIONAL: BUILD the docker container
 ```